10 best IT asset management software (ITAM) 2025

 4. Zluri

-Zluri is a comprehensive SaaS operations management platform enabling IT teams to discover, manage, and secure multiple SaaS applications from a consolidated dashboard.
+Zluri serves as a comprehensive SaaS operations management platform.
+It enables IT teams to discover, manage, and secure multiple SaaS applications all from a single, consolidated dashboard.

 Key features

-• Powerful discovery engine: Reveals every app in a business's SaaS landscape
+Powerful discovery engine reveals every app in a business’s SaaS landscape, allowing for smooth data-driven decision-making.

-• Risk management tools: Track app-specific threat scores, third-party data sharing, and security events
+Risk management tools can track app-specific threat scores, data shared with third parties, and global security events.

 Pros